jhpyle/docassemble/_docs/scalability.md

 purposes for sending e-mail are, and explain your policy of dealing with replies and bounce-backs.

-# Using SSL certificates
+# <a name="ssl"></a>Using HTTPS

+Note: using Let's Encrypt for HTTPS does not currently work in a multi-server arrangement, though it does work for a single-server arrangement.

-If you want to use HTTPS, you will need SSL certificates.
-The default Apache configuration file expects these certificates to be located in the following files:
+The default Apache configuration file expects SSL certificates to be located in the following files:

 {% highlight text %}
 SSLCertificateFile /etc/ssl/docassemble/docassemble.crt